 The emerging leaders at one of our most valued clients have spent the last three months with us learning and putting into practice Design Thinking skills.
-This group are going beyond the basics so they can teach others.
+This group is going beyond the basics so they can teach others.

 Last night we saw them present their learning journeys and the first early findings of their work.

 Their newly acquired skills have been applied to realise a more innovative approach and to establish a culture of collaboration and innovation… Real innovation because they have a place to start and a framework to work from, and culture because they have set an example of the new way we approach their work.
-They aren’t just talking about big ideas, they are tackling significant strategic challenges around culture, employee experience and even diversity.
+They aren’t just talking about big ideas, they are tackling significant strategic challenges around culture, employee experience, and even diversity.
 And it’s not easy.
-Their learning and application of their learning is challenging in itself.
+Their learning and application of their learning are challenging in itself.
 These challenges are the kind of problems that even the most experienced of leadership teams would rather not touch – but progress is scary, and leadership should be uncomfortable.

 If you had have asked me a few years ago what would have the biggest impact on an organisation’s ability to innovate, I would have said: make sure the people leading innovation in your company understand Design Thinking.

 Now, if you ask me I will say: make sure everyone in your organisation understands Design Thinking.
-Innovation is everyone’s responsibility – and we will only see true disruption by design when we give our people the right skills, knowledge and mindset to do it.
+Innovation is everyone’s responsibility – and we will only see true disruption by design when we give our people the right skills, knowledge, and mindset to do it.